jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

 I’m a researcher (trained as a physicist) interested in the multi/interdisciplinary study of natural systems, social problems, and public policy from the perspective of [_complexity science_](https://jrncarlock.github.io/outreach/).
-My research topics include: fractal morphodynamics, corruption networks and enforced dissapearances.
+My research topics include: fractal morphodynamics, political corruption networks and enforced dissapearances.
 More about my professional experience and academic profile [here](https://jrncarlock.github.io/about/).

 <!--
 ## Contact information